William Hill (blacksmith)

-William Hill was Scottish a blacksmith and fabricator of works in iron for James V of Scotland.
+William Hill was a Scottish blacksmith and fabricator of works in iron for James V of Scotland.

 Hill had a forge in Edinburgh Castle.
 He made many iron gates and windows grills called yetts.
 Examples can be seen at Stirling Castle and Blackness Castle.
 In several other locations fixing holes in the masonry window surrounds can still be seen, especially around the central window of the ruined East Quarter of Falkland Palace, where Hill made a window for the bedchamber "where the king lies".
 The accounts mention that this yett had 6 upright standards and 14 horizontal "thortouris".
 These iron window grills were painted with red lead and finished with vermilion.

 Hill made locks for doors and furniture, and draw bars for security, and hinges and bands for window shutters.
 He would often to ride to Falkland Palace to measure newly made windows in the palace and return to his forge in Edinburgh to make yetts and other items.
 Another smith who worked at Falkland, Alexander, made iron bars used to fix stone sculpture and doorways, and also maintained the tools used by the stonemasons.
 Alexander made horse shoes for the cart horses, and William Hill clad the cartwheels with iron shoes.
 Lumsden, a smith in Dysart, made fire grates.

 Hill also worked with the royal artillery, occasionally helping to load guns on and off ships.
 He also supplied a variety of nails; some decorative nails for Holyrood Palace were described as great and smaller "schorn tynnit nails".
 He made bars and bolts to support and embellish decorative timber ceilings, "glass bands" to support the glazing of larger stained glass windows, which were installed by Thomas Peebles.

 His official appointment as Master Smith was made on 8 May 1530.

 In May 1538 William Hill rode to Tantallon Castle and Dunbar Castle with the master-carpenter John Drummond and the stonemason William Kadisley, to oversee repair works and make measurements for an iron gate.

 A new forge was devised for William Hill and another smith John Spretty at Holyrood Palace in 1539.
 Hill made yetts for the new palace at Stirling Castle, at the request of James Hamilton of Finnart, and was paid in August 1541.

 In 1543 he was employed by Regent Arran to increase the security of Linlithgow Palace by fitting iron window yetts, while the infant Mary, Queen of Scots and her mother Mary of Guise stayed there.